The universal family of semi-stable p-adic Galois representations: The etale locus

 of rank $d$, containing a basis of $\Ncal_r$ such that

 Then fpqc-locally on $X$ there exists a free $\bA_A^{[0,r_2]}$-submodule $M_r\subset \Mcal_r$ of rank $d$, containing a basis of $\Mcal_r$ such that

-is injective with cokernel killed by $E(u)$. \end{prop} \begin{proof} This is the generalization of \cite[Proposition 7.7]{families} to our context.
+is injective with cokernel killed by some power of $E(u)$. \end{prop} \begin{proof} This is the generalization of \cite[Proposition 7.7]{families} to our context.
 We also write $\Mcal_r$ for the global sections of the vector bundle.
 Write $M'_r=\Mcal_r\cap N_r\subset \Ncal_r$.
 This is an $A^+\langle T/r_2\rangle$-module.
 Further we set